maracko/go-store/readme.md

 ```
 go-store server HTTP -p 8888 -l /home/mario/database.json
 ```
-This command will open and read the json file provided under `-l` flag and start a HTTP server on `-p`
+This command will open and read the json file provided under `-l` flag and start a HTTP server on port `-p`
 You can then send HTTP requests to the server
-Logs will be outputed to stdout
+Logs will be outputed to stdout in format `Time` `Method` `URL` `Host`
 ```
 2021/05/02 18:54:02 HTTP server started
-2021/05/02 18:54:22 GET /go-store?key=aa localhost:8888
+2021/05/02 18:54:22 GET /testKey localhost:8888
 ```

 ### Server flags